Drag and drop editor tutorial

 Within a row, you can click and drag to add content blocks in a column or edit the existing content blocks by clicking on them.

-To edit a Button, click on it and view the menu to the left.
-Here you change the text, hyperlink it, and customise the look of the button.
+To edit a Button, click on it to view the menu on the left-hand side.
+Here, you can change the text, hyperlink it, and customise the look of the button.

-TIP: The Radius curves the corners of a button.
-If you change the toggle from Content to Settings, you can now edit the block (the space around the button).
+The Radius curves the corners of a button.
+And if you change the toggle from Content to Settings, you can edit the block (the space around the button).

 Changing background colours:

-To change the background colour of a row or a content block, make sure the green outline is highlighting the desired row or block.
+To change the background colour of a row or a content block, make sure the green outline highlights the desired row or block.
 From Settings change the background colour.

-To keep consistent colours throughout your email, note the 6 character HEX code next to the colour and copy and paste the code into other content or blocks settings.
+To keep consistent colours throughout your email, note the 6-character HEX code next to the colour and copy and paste the code into other content or block settings.
+You can also add your brand colours in the Branding section to access them easily.

-When adding a link into your campaign it is best to use a hyperlink or a button.
-It is a best practice not to add the entire URL string into your template as these can trigger spam filters.
+When adding a link into your campaign, it is best to use a hyperlink or a button.
+It's best practice not to add the entire URL string into your template, as these can trigger spam filters.
 To add a hyperlink to your text, highlight the word(s) you want to add the link to, find the Insert Link button from the text box menu and paste the URL you want to include in your email.
 This link will then be tracked in your reports when your subscribers "Click" on the link in your campaign.

 Instructions to add a link to an image are here.